 5. When the Speaker is putting a question or addressing the House, a Member, Delegate, or Resident Commissioner may not walk out of or across the Hall.
 When a Member, Delegate, or Resident Commissioner is speaking, a Member, Delegate, or Resident Commissioner may not pass between the person speaking and the Chair.
 During the session of the House, a Member, Delegate, or Resident Commissioner may not wear a hat or remain by the Clerk's desk during the call of the roll or the counting of ballots.
-A person may not smoke or use any personal, electronic office equipment, including cellular phones and computers, on the floor of the House.
+A person may not smoke or use a wireless telephone or personal computer on the floor of the House.
 The Sergeant-at-Arms is charged with the strict enforcement of this clause.